tonk-labs/dappicom/emulator/README.md

 ### Contact

-For issue reporting, please use the [github issue tracker][].
-You can also contact me directly at <https://lukeworks.tech/contact/>.
+For issue reporting, please use the github issue tracker.
+You can also contact Tonk <hello@tonk.gg>.

 ## Changes